 Engine makers suggest changing impellers every two years, or sooner when operated in sandy or silty water.
 Begin disassembly by removing the bolts that fasten the lower unit to the midsection.
 Disconnect the shift linkage.
 Slide the two housings apart.
 If they won't pull apart, look for any bolts you may have missed.

 Saltwater motor housings and bolts may have corroded together and stubbornly refuse disassembly.
 Never use force.
 Just get a bigger hammer.
 In this case your hammer is an oxy-acetylene torch.
 Unfortunately the common propane torch doesn't put out enough heat.
 Warm the bolts or the parting line, depending on what's stuck.
 Then let it cool for an hour.
 Heat it again.
 Let it cool.
 Heat expands aluminum.
 Cooling contracts.
 Growing and shrinking breaks the corrosion allowing removal.
 If you must hammer the cases apart, use a rawhide mallet, not a ball pein hammer.
-Otherwise the cases may crack.
+Otherwise the cases may crack and be ruined.
 If you can't split the cases, take them to a dealership and have the pros with an acetylene torch do the dirty work.

 Once the cases separate, look for any bronze locating pins that align them.
-Some motors have them.
+Some lower units have them.
 Some don't.
 Save the gasket if there is one.
 It prevents corrosion from gluing the case together.
 Remove the four or five bolt that secure the water pump housing to its base.

-Some drive shafts have an O-ring on the crankshaft end that slides up into the base of the crankshaft hub.
+Some drive shafts fit an O-ring on the crankshaft end that slides up into the base of the crankshaft hub.
 Shine a flashlight inside the motor, making sure the old one isn't lodged inside the splined recess of the crankshaft.
 If it isn't lodged up there, then liberally grease the drive shaft splines.
 Carefully align the water pump tubes and slide together.
 Be patient.
 And once again you may need a flashlight to see what goes where.
 Reattach the shift linkage.
 If you drop it inside, use a grease magnet to get it back out.